WiLO-Networks/barrel-ai-privacy-policy/index.md

 Upon account deletion, we will:
 - Remove your account from Microsoft Entra ID
-- Delete your email address and company name from our records
+- Delete your email address from our records
 - Any locally stored data on your device will be removed when you uninstall the App<br>

 ## Children's Privacy